denis-berthier/CSP-Rules-V2.1/README.md

 Patterns in CSP-Rules can take many forms, but the most powerful generic ones are various kinds of chains (bivalue-chains, z-chains, t-whips, whips, g-whips…). **_A chain is defined as a continuous sequence of candidates, where continuity means that each candidate is linked to the previous one_**.
 In the context of logic games, these chains can be considered as logical abstractions of the universal, spontaneous practice of human solvers wondering “can this candidate be true?” and checking for a possible contradiction implied by such a hypothesis; but they also suggest much more constrained ways of proceeding.
 In particular, the continuity condition is a very strong guide for a human solver looking for chain patterns.
 More generally, **_the absence of OR-branching in any of the CSP-Rules chain patterns means that each of them supports a single stream of reasoning_**.<br>
 Instead of having zillions of application-specific rules (like e.g. most existing rule-based Sudoku solvers), the resolution backbone of CSP-Rules consists of only a few types of universal rules – though it remains perfectly compatible with the addition of any number of application-specific rules (see the Slitherlink chapter).<br><br>

 **_One more essential aspect of the CSP-Rules resolution paradigm is its insistence on using the “simplest-first strategy"_**.
 Indeed, much of my approach can be considered as a detailed study into possible meanings of “**_simplest-first search_**”.
 At each step of the resolution process, the simplest available rule is applied.
 Here, “simplest” is not to be understood as it is generally done in the world of AI, i.e. in an abstract logical way that has never had any real application.
 Simplest is defined precisely in terms of the patterns making the conditions of the rules.
 In case of chains, simplicity is easy to define: a chain (of any type) is simpler than another chain (of any type) if it is shorter, where **the length of a chain is defined as the number of CSP-Variables its definition involves** - a notion that can be defined in pure logical terms, contrary to more usual notions of complexity based on the number of "inferences".
 For chains of same lengths but of different types, it’s also easy to define their relative simplicity (see chapter 4 of the Basic User Manual).
-As a result, for each family of rules, an intrinsic rating of the difficulty of instances can be defined and it can often be obtained at the end of a single resolution path.
+As a result, for each family of rules, an intrinsic **rating** of the difficulty of instances can be defined and it can often be obtained at the end of a single resolution path.
 The simplest-first strategy is intimately related to the **_confluence property_** (see [PBCS]).<br><br>

 ## 3. The contents of CSP-Rules<br>
 CSP-Rules consists of **a generic part** (in the “CSP-Rules-Generic” folder) together with **a few application-specific parts** aimed at solving some familiar logic puzzles.
 The application-specific parts are integral members of CSP-Rules.
-They were chosen in order to illustrate how, by the proper choice of additional CSP-Variables, the generic concepts can be used in so different CSPs as the above-mentioned ones, including some non-binary ones.<br>
+They were chosen in order to illustrate how, by the proper choice of additional CSP-Variables, the generic concepts can be used in so different CSPs as the above-mentioned ones, including some non-binary ones.<br><br>
-The generic part consists of powerful generic resolution rules together with a general mechanism for managing the whole system, including the outputting of solutions in an easy-to-understand, universal notation.
+The generic part consists of powerful generic resolution rules (such as **bivalue-chains, z-chains, t-whips, whips, braids, g-whips**...) together with a general mechanism for managing the whole system, including the outputting of solutions in an easy-to-understand, universal notation.
 The generic part cannot be run alone.
-It requires an application-specific part to feed it with problem instances in the proper format.<br>
+It requires an application-specific part to feed it with problem instances in the proper format.<br><br>
-Each application-specific part consists of a specific interfacing with the generic part of CSP-Rules, specific commands for launching the resolution process (they are reviewed in the application-specific chapters in Part II of the Basic User Manual [BUM]), plus a configuration file allowing the user to select general settings and which families of rules he wants to apply.
+Each application-specific part consists of a specific interfacing with the generic part of CSP-Rules, specific commands for launching the resolution process (they are reviewed in the application-specific chapters in Part II of the User Manual[BUM] or [AUM]), plus a configuration file allowing the user to select general settings and which families of rules he wants to apply.
 It often also contains application-specific resolution rules.<br><br>
+Notice that the more recent releases contain  a whole new set of powerful generic resolution rules (**ORk-forcing-whips and ORk-whips**) able to deal with any exotic, application-specific OR-relation - in particular (but not restricted to) those that can be deduced from the newly discovered impossible Tridagon pattern in Sudoku.
+These rules allow to smoothly extend the previous family of ratings.In Sudoku, they allow to simplify puzzles in T&E(3) to puzzles in T&E(1 or more rarely 2).<br><br>